civilKaos82/Ruby-Phase2-WebDev-JavaScript/README.md

 ## Weekly Cadence

-- Yoga: <- FILL IN DETAILS HERE ->
+- Yoga: Monday, Wednesday, Friday at 12:30pm (OPTIONAL)
-- Engineering Empathy: Tuesdays at <- FILL IN DETAILS HERE ->
+- Engineering Empathy: Thursdays at 4:30-6:00pm
-  - Week One <- FILL IN DETAILS HERE ->
+  - Week One: Allyship and Diversity
-  - Week Two <- FILL IN DETAILS HERE ->
+  - Week Two Difficult Conversations
-  - Week Three <- FILL IN DETAILS HERE ->
-- Careers Checkin: <- FILL IN DETAILS HERE ->
 - Assessment: Third Wednesday starting in the morning
   - "The Challenge" - All day (break for lunch, as usual)
   - "Code Review" - 30 minute blocks starting Thursday morning